 Business Operations seems to me to be about the balance between people and process.
 The programme itself requires a balance between being confident, willing to learn and being able to take feedback.
 You can get up-to-speed in the graduate programme, absorbing all around you, but you certainly won’t know everything!

 In each rotation I completed, everyone was willing to spend time explaining things, so it’s been very easy to fit in.
 Throughout the graduate programme, I took advantage of the opportunities that came my way and learnt as much as possible.
 Upon finishing the scheme I joined the Business Improvement team and, aside from my main role, I have also been appointed as one of the managers of the Business Operations Graduate Programme.
+The knowledge, skills and network I built up during the programme have been invaluable in both of these roles.

 The application process was straightforward.
 Some companies have 20 page online forms that take hours to complete.
 Here I had a lot of scope to put into my own words why I felt I was suited to the role, and at interview to say what I really thought.